ajanderson1/disposable_email/README.md

 Simple Protocol implementation of a disposable email interface.
 The concept is that the different email services can be plugged in without any changes to underlying code.

+4/7/22 - working on guerilla mail, faily undsstbale so need to build in a retry favilitiy to each method, perhaps a decoratro, which listens for the tiemout and then tries again if less that user-specified timeout.

 ### Useful links
 Bloacked Email domains.
 * https://github.com/disposable-email-domains/disposable-email-domains